Where does your cashmere come from?

 Quality all the way

 To ensure quality from the very beginning, raw fibers are tested to ensure that the thickness of fibers on average is 15.5 microns and length is 34-36 mm – longer and finer fiber means higher quality yarn.
 The tested raw fibers are then shipped to a dehairing and spinning mill in Qinghe, Hebei.
-After spinning, yarn is tested again and certified by SGS and then shipped to our partner’s knitting and weaving facility in Nepal where Kalilo’s apparels are made with lots of love and care.
+After spinning, yarn is tested again and certified by SGS and then shipped to our supplier’s knitting and weaving facility in Nepal where Kalilo’s apparels are made with lots of love and care.

 It is a long journey from raw fibers to sustainable guilt-free cashmere apparels, but we embrace it as there is no other way.
 The video is a tribute to this long journey.